checkthechain/checkthechain/README.md

 ## Installation

-**note: the 0.2.10 version of ctc on pypi is very old. the upcoming 0.3.0 version will come out soon. installing the latest commit from the main branch fixes many bugs and adds many features. stay tuned for the upcoming 0.3.0 release on pypi**

 Two steps:
 1. `pip install checkthechain`
 2. run `ctc setup` in terminal to specify data provider and data storage path

 If your shell's `PATH` does not include python scripts you may need to do something like `python3 -m pip ...` and `python3 -m ctc ...`

+Detailed instructions can be found in the [installation documentation](https://ctc.readthedocs.io/en/latest/overview/installation.html).

 `ctc` requires python >= 3.7.
-Detailed instructions and requirements can be found in the [installation docs](https://ctc.readthedocs.io/en/latest/overview/installation.html).

 ## FAQ
 - What are the goals of `ctc`?
-    - **Treat historical data as a first-class feature**: This means having historical data functionality well-integrated into each part of the of the API.
+    1. **Treat historical data as a first-class feature**: This means having historical data functionality well-integrated into each part of the of the API.
 It also means optimizing the codebase with historical data workloads in mind.
+    2. **Protocol-specific functionality**: This means having built-in support for popular on-chain protocols.
+    3. **Terminal-based block explorer**: This means supporting as many block explorer tasks as possible from the terminal.
+And doing so in a way that is faster than can be done with a web browser.
-    - **Clean API emphasizing UX**: With `ctc` most data queries can be obtained with a single function call.
+    4. **Clean API emphasizing UX**: With `ctc` most data queries can be obtained with a single function call.
 No need to instantiate objects.
 RPC inputs/outputs are automatically encoded/decoded by default.
-    - **Maximize data accessibility**: Blockchains contain vast amounts of data, but accessing this data can require large amounts of time, effort, and expertise. `ctc` aims to lower the barrier to entry on all fronts.
+    5. **Maximize data accessibility**: Blockchains contain vast amounts of data, but accessing this data can require large amounts of time, effort, and expertise. `ctc` aims to lower the barrier to entry on all fronts.
 - Why use `async`?
     - `async` is a natural fit for efficiently querying large amounts of data from an archive node.
 All `ctc` functions that fetch external data use `async`.
 For tips on using `async` see [this section](https://ctc.readthedocs.io/en/latest/python/async_code.html) in the docs.
 Future versions of `ctc` will include some wrappers for synchronous code.
 - Do I need an archive node?
     - If you want to query historical data, you will need an archive node.
 You can either [run one yourself](https://github.com/ledgerwatch/erigon) or use a third-party provider such as [Alchemy](https://www.alchemy.com/), [Quicknode](https://www.quicknode.com/), or [Moralis](https://moralis.io/speedy-nodes/).
 You can also use `ctc` to query current (non-historical) data using a non-archive node.
 - Is `ctc` useful for recent, non-historical data?
-    Yes, `ctc` has lots of functionality for querying the current state of the chain.
+    - Yes, `ctc` has lots of functionality for querying the current state of the chain.

 ## Similar Projects